pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 i32.ge_u            ;; greater than or equal (unsigned) i32.ge_s            ;; greater than or equal (signed)

-;; instruction below pops 1 value from stack
+;; instruction below pops 1 value from the stack
-;; then pushes the result onto stack
+;; then pushes the result onto the stack

 i32.eqz             ;; equal to zero
 ```